 Back in the early 90’s, Nancy was instrumental in producing Speaking of Animals, an educational cable TV show created in the studio at Community Television.
 In eight years, more than 100 episodes of Speaking of Animals were produced and the show went on to win multiple awards for best educational programming.
 Nancy also co-wrote the music for CAPE’s television show “Speaking of Animals,” the theme song “Woof Woof” for CAPE’s documentary "Viva Los Perros!" and the theme song for CAPE's Youtube television show "Animal Eyes."

-She also volunteered for the Santa Cruz County Animal Shelter, where she wrote the monthly “Dear Tabby” newsletter column for their regular publication.
+She volunteered for the Santa Cruz County Animal Shelter, where she wrote the monthly “Dear Tabby” newsletter column for their regular publication.
 For 12 years, Nancy has been a rescue and foster volunteer with the Bay Area Poodle Rescue and for CAPE.
 She also worked as the Manager of the Santa Cruz SPCA for seven years.
-For seven years.
+For years.
 Nancy is currently the Outreach Coordinator for CAPE and continues to foster dogs who have special needs.
 She fills every spare moment with reading as well as writing music, poetry and short stories.
 She enjoys serenading her fur-BFFs while playing her guitar, piano or flute.

 Mister's guardian became very ill and was taken to a hospital where he needed ICU care.
 Mister remained in the apartment while his guardian's sister frantically started looking for a place for Mister to be cared for.
 She tried friends, family, and local shelters, but no one could take him and the shelters were all full of cats and kittens.
 She was becoming desperate.